ofefo/welcomeBach/README.md

 Lists of your past listens are saved inside the **listens** folder.

-### Installation (with Gnome as a DE)
+## Installation (with Gnome as a DE)

 To install the script, run `./install.sh gnome` and you're done!

-This method only works with GNOME, and will always return a piece by Bach!
+(PS: this only works with GNOME, and will always return a piece by Bach!)

-### Use as a terminal command
+## Use as a terminal command

-If GNOME isn't your current Desktop Environment, or if you don't want to listen to Bach at every startup (shame on you), you can still run the script via command line.
+If you're not using GNOME, or if you don't want to listen to Bach at every startup (shame on you), you can run it in command line.

 To do it, run: `./install.sh`

 Now you can get your daily dose of counterpoint with: `welcomebach`

-By default, it returns 3 links, but you can pass a value as an argument to get more results (e.g. `welcomebach -v=5`).<br/>
+* By default you get 3 links, but you can change the verbosity: `welcomebach -v=5`<br/>
-If you want to relisten to the last piece, run it with the *--relisten* flag: `welcomebach -r`<br/>
+* To relisten to the last piece, try: `welcomebach -r`<br/>
-To listen to another composer, try it with the *--composer* flag: `welcomebach -c=Debussy`<br/>
+* You can listen to another composer with: `welcomebach -c=Debussy` or `welcomebach -c=Xenakis`<br/>

-All flags should work normally with any composer.<br/>
-The list of composers is avaiable on *./src/dict.csv*
+You can get help with `welcomebach -h`

-### Adding more composers
+## Adding more composers

-If you want to include more catalogues of compositions, you can try the *catalogueDL* script inside the *./src* folder.
+If you want to include more catalogues of compositions, you can try the *catalogue_downloader* script inside the *./welcomebach* folder.
 It's developed to work with tables and lists found on wikipedia or IMLSP.
 Beware the resulting catalogue might need some quick fixes.

-### Additional info
+## Additional info

 This is a work in progress.